 In general, lenses are not as sharp in the periphery where light rays must be bent more strongly than they are in the center and that is very true with this lens.
 The impacted periphery, in this case, is not too far out on the image circle radius and the impact is very noticeable.
 Stopping down to f/8 noticeably improves periphery sharpness at the wider focal lengths (at least through 100mm).
 Periphery results are very decent at 24mm but slowly degrade until 240mm where corners are still very rough at f/11.

 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R IV.
 The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale.
-Note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens.
+Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens.

 Looking at the extreme full-frame corners will make the above images look amazing.
 Following are 100% extreme-top-right-corner crops captured and processed identically to the above center-of-the-frame images.
 These images were manually focused in the corner of the frame.